datagovuk/guidance/publisher_faq.md

 ### If I make a mistake, can I delete a dataset?

 You can always go back and edit a dataset but you cannot delete it.
-If there is a need to delete a dataset you need to contact your administrator or the Data.gov.uk team (from the contact us link in the site)
+If there is a need to delete a dataset you need to contact the Data.gov.uk team (from the contact us link in the site)

+For more information see: [deleting datasets](deleting_datasets.html)

 ### Should I delete previous versions of a data file when a new version becomes available?